imagej/imagej.github.io/pages/Marker-controlled_Watershed.md

 ## Usage

-![Main dialog of the Marker-controlled Watershed plugin](Marker-controlled-Watershed-dialog.png
-"Main dialog of the Marker-controlled Watershed plugin") Marker-controlled Watershed needs at least two images to run:
+![Main dialog of the Marker-controlled Watershed plugin](/images/pages/Marker-controlled-Watershed-dialog.png "Main dialog of the Marker-controlled Watershed plugin")" Marker-controlled Watershed needs at least two images to run:

   - The **Input** image: a 2D or 3D grayscale image to flood, usually